RealOrangeOne/theorangeone.net/content/posts/whyreguard/index.md

 Wireguard benchmarks. [src](https://www.Wireguard.com/performance/#results)
 {{< /resource >}}

 Not only is Wireguard significantly faster than OpenVPN, and sligtly faster still than IPSec, there's an important extra bit of detail.
-The Wireguard version was the only one not maxing out the CPU, meaning whatever's limitting Wireguard's score, it's not Wireguard itself, it's likely something far more fundemental like networking overhead, seeing as 1011mb is pretty close to 1 gigabit.
+The Wireguard version was the only one not maxing out the CPU, meaning whatever's limitting Wireguard's score, it's not Wireguard itself, it's likely something far more fundemental like networking overhead, seeing as 1011mb is pretty close to one gigabit.

 What's yet more scary impressive is this [quote](https://www.Wireguard.com/performance/#performance-roadmap):